Myanmar's young 'Generation Z' protesters take on the military | DW | 17.02.2021

 Myanmar is facing another political marathon, as one observer in Myanmar told DW.
 And a marathon requires both a long-term strategy and resourcefulness in preserving strength.

-The author conducted background interviews with experts in Myanmar who did not wished to be named or quoted in this article for security reasons.
+The author conducted background interviews with experts in Myanmar who did not wish to be named or quoted in this article for security reasons.